Mid-Atlantic Regional Spaceport: Launch Pad 0C (LP-0C)/Launch Complex-2 (LC-2)

-For LC-2 missions, Electron rockets are fully assembled at an offsite integration facility before being trucked to the pad and installed on the launch mount.
+The new launch pad is near Pad 0A (and shares some systems with Pad 0A).
+Rockets launched from LC-2 are integrated at Rocket Lab's integration facility, located just a few miles away from the pad.
+They are transported to the pad and integrated onto the strongback.

 The first launch from LC-2 successfully occurred on January 24, 2023.
 An Electron rocket carried three satellites to orbit in a mission named "Virginia is for Launch Lovers", the launch title referencing Virginia's well-known tourism slogan "Virginia is for Lovers".
 Since then, LC-2 has seen several orbital Electron launches, including a handful of suborbital missions by the HASTE configuration of Electron.

 Launch Pad 0D (LP-0D)/Launch Complex-3 (LC-3)

 In October 2023, construction of a new launch site between LP-0A and LP-0B was seen.
 The new launch site will be for Rocket Lab's Neutron and will be named Launch pad 0D (LP-0D).
 Rocket Lab will refer to LP-0D as Launch Complex 3 or LC-3.

+The pad was officially declared ready for use on September 2, 2025, with a ribbon-cutting ceremony being held and attended by Virginia Governor Glenn Youngkin, Rocket Lab CEO Peter Beck, and other notable staff.